sdtemple/isweep/docs/source/index.rst

 In humans, more than 1000 is enough samples, but more than 3000 samples is recommended.

 At some point, there are no gains in statistical power with more samples.
 I do not recommend analyzing more than 100k samples in a biobank.
+See our Temple and Browning (2025+) publication.

 The tree of life is messy.
 Email or make a `GitHub Issue <https://github.com/sdtemple/isweep/issues>`_ for analysis advice about the nuances of your sample population.